quenerapu/TRECE/README.md

 ### Step 4

-That's all! :) Upload all the files, visit your brand new installation of TRECE with your browser, click on «Sign In» and then click on «Forgot or don't know my password».
+That's all! :) Click on «Sign In» and then click on «Forgot or don't know my password».
 Follow instructions to generate your password, sign in and test the site.